dhanushas4307/UserTransactionManagement/README.md

 Under this project also handle the multiple currency type transactions for the users.

-Users can deposit and withdraw money from their accounts by providing a CurrencyType:
+Users can deposit and withdraw money from their accounts by providing a TransactionType:

-enum CurrencyType
+enum TransactionType
 {
 CREDIT, DEBIT
 }